fluent/fluent-plugin-s3/docs/output.md

 Given a threshold to treat events as delay, output warning logs if delayed events were put into s3.

+## tagging

+The S3 tag-set for the object.
+The tag-set must be encoded as URL Query parameters.
+(For example, "Key1=Value1").

 ## \<bucket_lifecycle_rule\> section

 Specify one or more lifecycle rules for the bucket